AckerlyXu/heima/articles/sql-database/sql-database-export.md

 > BACPACs are not intended to be used for backup and restore operations.
 Azure SQL Database automatically creates backups for every user database.
 For details, see [Business Continuity Overview](sql-database-business-continuity.md) and [SQL Database backups](sql-database-automated-backups.md).
 >

-## Export to a BACPAC file using the Azure Portal
+## Export to a BACPAC file using the Azure portal

 To export a database using the [Azure portal](https://portal.azure.cn), open the page for your database and click **Export** on the toolbar.
 Specify the BACPAC filename, provide the Azure storage account and container for the export, and provide the credentials to connect to the source database.